simanirakiza/simanirakiza.github.io/_pages/about.md

 In October 2022, I trained in Power Quality and System Stability at the [Kafue Gorge Regional Training Center](https://www.kgrtc.org.zm/) in Zambia.
 In Summer 2024, I participated in the prestigious [CIFAR Deep Learning and Reinforcement Summer School](https://dlrl.ca/), hosted at the Vector Insitute in Toronto.

-In my spare time, I find joy in visiting historical and contemporary art museums , immersing myself in different genres of music, and culinary tourism.
-I am also a hobby reader- my current read: [Unbowed: A memoir- Wangari Maathai](https://www.goodreads.com/book/show/201111.Unbowed).
+In my spare time, I find joy in visiting historical and contemporary art museums, music and hobby reading.
+My current (leisure) read: [Unbowed: A memoir- Wangari Maathai](https://www.goodreads.com/book/show/201111.Unbowed).